Twitter

 Identity Bingo!
 How I almost became an Asian American food memoir cliche, for Lux Magazine, Winter/Spring 2024.

-The nostalgic appeal of mung bean desserts Asian American pastry chefs are making something new of the humble legume.
-T Style Magazine, February 9, 2024
+The nostalgic appeal of mung bean desserts Asian American pastry chefs are making something new of the humble legume, for T Style Magazine, February 9, 2024

 The holdout.
 The very last restaurant in NYC’s once-bustling East Broadway Mall is hanging on, one tray of dumplings at a time, for Eater, February 22, 2023

-A review of Daniel Cheek's romantic black-and-white landscape photographs, for The New York Times Style Magazine, November 2, 2022.
+A review of Daniel Cheek's romantic black-and-white landscape photographs, for T Style Magazine, November 2, 2022.

 Make tempeh, not despair.
 I like to ferment my way out of existential terror, for Prism, June 3, 2022.